Kasra1377/fitness_tracker/README.md

 ### Result
 ---
-All of the results of this project are available in `outputs` folder.
+All of the results of this project are available in the `outputs` folder.

 ![1](outputs/output1.gif)
 ![2](outputs/output3.gif)